mlpack/ensmallen/CONTRIBUTING.md

 Please do make sure that if you contribute a new optimizer or other new functionality, that you've added some tests in the `tests/` directory.
-And if you are fixing a bug, it's always nice to include a test case if possible to so that the bug won't happen again.
+And if you are fixing a bug, it's always nice to include a test case if possible to so you are fixing a bug, it's always nice to include a test case if possible so that the bug won't happen again.

 ## Build/test process

-All of the code for ensmallen is located in `include/ensmallen_bits/` and all of the tests are in `tests/`.  ensmallen is header-only, so anything in `include/ensmallen_bits/` must be either template methods or marked `inline`.
+All of the code for ensmallen is located in `include/ensmallen_bits/` and all of The tests are in `tests/`.  ensmallen is header-only, so anything in `include/ensmallen_bits/` must be either template methods or marked `inline`.

 Adding a new test can be done either by adding a new `TEST_CASE()` block to an